Rob Hawthorne (Hollyoaks): Storylines

 Meanwhile, Lucy felt isolated from her family and turned to Rob for support.
 He gave her tranquillisers.
 Rob then found out that his father died and took the news badly.
 He turned to heroin to get himself through.
 Despite Rob feeding Lucy's drug addiction, he began to put pressure on her by giving her an ultimatum—to choose him or the heroin.
 Rob was told he may have further problems with his leg and could end up losing it.
 To get back at Kurt, Rob managed to inject heroin into an already drugged-up Lucy.
 He took her to the roof of the car park where he was thrown off, and announced it was "payback time", leaving Lucy in a coma.
 Luckily, Kurt found her in just enough time and Lucy was taken to hospital.
 Kurt then followed Rob to France in a video special Hollyoaks: Off on one, where a scene between Rob and Kurt climaxes in Rob stealing a speedboat, and Kurt managing to climb on board just before he sped off.
 A fight ensued and Rob charged at Kurt who quickly stepped to one side, causing Rob to plunge into the water.
 Refusing to listen to Rob’s pleas, Kurt drove off, leaving Rob floating in the middle of the Atlantic.

 Rob then made a return to Hollyoaks.
 This time he kidnapped Lucy and took her to a disused watertank.
-Ruth Osborne, Lewis Richardson, and Tony Hutchinson came to rescue her.
+Ruth, Lewis and Tony came to rescue her.
 Despite Rob’s attempts to drown Lucy, Tony stepped in to rescue her and all four of them got out safely.
 Rob briefly started dating Beth Morgan, but that came to an end when Beth overheard Lucy arguing with Rob about how he had ruined Lucy’s and her family’s life.
 During millennium eve, Rob tried setting a bus on fire, but he ended up dying in the blast.